-Many cards give you even more options for cashing in rewards – magazine and newspaper subscriptions, gift cards, electronics, small appliances and even tickets to events.
+Many credit cards give you options for cashing in rewards – these can include magazine and newspaper subscriptions, electronics, small appliances and even tickets to events.
 Some retailer-specific cards let you earn money-saving coupons, free shipping or early access to store deals.
 The possibilities are nearly endless.

-You’ll always want to use a credit card responsibly.
-But the right rewards card can help you build your credit and earn extra perks with every use.
+Whichever type of card you choose, you’ll want to use it responsibly.
+When using your card consistently, the right rewards credit card can help you build your credit and earn extra perks over time.
 Keep these tips in mind for choosing the best cards and supersizing your rewards:

 First and foremost, you want a rewards card to be an asset to your finances – not a liability.
-So skip the card if you worry you’ll overspend simply to earn rewards.
+If you worry you’ll overspend simply to earn rewards, skip the card.
 “No matter what rewards you get back, they’re never going to outrun the amount of money you owe to the credit card for the purchases you’ve made,” Crowley says.

 Second, watch out for higher-than-average interest rates.
 Most rewards cards come with higher rates than their non-rewards counterparts, shares Crowley.
 So, if you’re planning to transfer a balance or carry one from month to month, he recommends exploring non-rewards cards with low introductory or long-term interest rates as a better option.